Edith Makra

 What skills is Edith Makra known for?

-Edith Makra has skills like Trees, Sustainability, Ecology, Environmental Awareness, Natural Resources, Parks, Environmental Education, Community Outreach, Public Speaking, Nonprofits, Environmental Policy, Urban Forestry.
+Edith Makra is listed with skills including Trees, Sustainability, Ecology, Environmental Awareness, Natural Resources, Parks, Environmental Education, and Community Outreach.

-Not the Edith Makra you were looking for?
+Check these profiles if this is not the Edith Makra you were looking for.